MasayukiKawashima/MasayukiKawashima/README.md

 ## About me

-- I'm a "kaki" (Japanese persimmon) farmer in Japan.
+- :tractor:I'm a "kaki" (Japanese persimmon) farmer in Japan.
-- I'm interested in digital content creation and am currently studying iOS app development in particular.
+- :heart_eyes: I'm interested in digital content creation and am currently studying iOS app development in particular.
+- :iphone: I am releasing an iOS application.
+I would appreciate it if you could download it from the link provided in the repository :).
-- I'm currently seeking a job as an iOS app engineer.
+- :necktie: I'm currently seeking a job as an iOS app engineer.
   [This is my profile on Wantedly.](https://www.wantedly.com/id/masayuki_kawashima_p)

 ### Other
- - I like street dance.
+ - :sunglasses: I like street dance.
 My dance genre is “Popping”.
     - In addition to performing in various events as a dancer, I have created music and videos related to dance and organized my own events.
     - [Videos of me dancing](https://youtu.be/DkTTuA5MD3w?t=13)  (I'm standing in the middle at the beginning.)
     - [Music made](https://soundcloud.com/masakogori/dj-supermasa-the-horrorpt1-popping-dance-beat)